Mishab655/simple-ml-project/README.md

 ```

 ### GitHub Actions
-Automatically installs dependencies, runs tests, trains model, and uploads `models/` as an artifact.
+Automatically installs dependencies, runs tests, trains model, and uploads `models/` as an artifact...